• Skip to primary navigation

 Instructions

-• While the chickpeas are getting boiled, roughly chop the onions, cilantro, parsley, green chilies and ginger.
+• While the chickpeas are getting boiled, roughly chop the onions, cilantro, parsley, green chilies, and ginger.

 • Mix it to assimilate all the ingredients nicely.

-• Remove the cooked falafel patties or falafel balls on a cooling rack to avoid getting them soggy with the steam.
+• Remove the cooked falafel patties or balls on a cooling rack to avoid getting them soggy with the steam.

 • Repeat the process until all the patties and/or roundels are cooked.